vmabellini/b2bcommercesetdocs/index.rst

-.. b2bcommercesetdocs documentation master file, created by sphinx-quickstart on Mon Sep 25 21:32:13 2017.
+Ôªø.. b2bcommercesetdocs documentation master file, created by sphinx-quickstart on Mon Sep 25 21:32:13 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.